halilozel1903/PictureinPictureApp/README.md

 Picture in Picture (PiP) playback was introduced in iOS 9.
 It lets iPad users play video in a moveable, resizable window that floats over the apps onscreen.
 It brings a new level of multitasking capabilities to the iPad, enabling users to continue playback while performing other activities on their devices.
 This feature is found in Apple’s built-in video playback apps, and is available to your apps through the AVKit framework. <br>

 Applications that support PiP playback present a small button in the lower-right corner of the video playback window.
-Tapping this button minimizes the video display to a small floating window, letting the user perform other activities in the primary application or even in another application.<br> <br>
+Tapping this button minimizes the video display to a small floating window, letting the user perform other activities in the primary application or even in another application.

 ## Application Demo 📱